loran-code/port_scanner/readme.md

 ### setup / install
-In the supplied text file `requirements.txt` are the used  libraries and packages.
+In the supplied text file `requirements.txt` are the required libraries and packages.
-However, to my knowledge the amount of libraries is far greater than what is needed.

 Install the required programs to your own knowledge.

 The command `python3 -m pip freeze > requirements.txt` has been used to capture all used libraries / packages